 Points of interest for day one of the Grand Canyon:

-- Trail of Time--Take a walk through the geological history of the Grand Canyon on this easy, paved trail.
-It will take you into Grand Canyon Village.
+- Trail of Time–Take a walk through the geological history of the Grand Canyon on this easy, paved trail.
+It will take you to Grand Canyon Village.

-- Historic Grand Canyon Village--Find the 1901 Railway Depot, Verkaamp Visitor Center for village history, Hopi House for Hopi Tribe heritage, and El Tovar which is a European-styled restaurant.
+- Historic Grand Canyon Village–Find the 1901 Railway Depot, Verkaamp Visitor Center for village history, Hopi House for Hopi Tribe heritage, and El Tovar, a European-styled restaurant.

 For your second day, wake up early to catch a gorgeous sunrise.
 Mather Point is a good place to do this and you’ll be able to catch a shuttle there too.

 There are a couple of trails to consider depending on your hike-life goals.
 You can and should see the canyon from below the rim.
 Bright Angel Trail will take you to the floor of the canyon.
 This is a rigorous, all-day hike for which you must be prepared.